melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 net.ipv6.conf.default.accept_redirects = 0
 ```

-_**Important note:** `net.ipv4.conf.all.forwarding` needs to stay at: `1`, if you disable forwarding then Docker containers would be unable to access the Internet.
-Unless that is really you want._
+_**Important note:** `net.ipv4.conf.all.forwarding` needs to be set to: `1`, if you disable IP forwarding then Docker containers would be unable to route the packages.
+Thus you will not be able to access the Internet from Docker.
+Unless that is really what you want._

 And I updated the following two lines in `/etc/sysctl.d/10-network-security.conf`: